 Professional Involvement & Community Service

-- Susan served as a member of the amicus committee of the Oregon Association of Defense Counsel for more than a decade.
+- She served as a member of the amicus committee of the Oregon Association of Defense Counsel for more than a decade.

 - She has served on the boards of the Lawyers Campaign for Equal Justice, which raises money to support legal aid services for indigent Oregonians, and the national Lawyers Committee for Civil Rights Under Law, the Multnomah Bar Association, and the Multnomah Bar Foundation, which is the charitable arm of the Multnomah Bar Association.